NOT MY FIRST RODEO

 ‘If you can’t experience love in your relationships and have no passion for your workplace, it’s because you fear.
 You always receive what you give your attention to.
 No one struggles in love, only in fear.’

-‘Although, as I’ve said, I struggle in love too.’
+‘Still, as I’ve said, I struggle in love too.’

 ‘Indeed, you do… at least in conditional love.
 That’s why you must learn how to love unconditionally; otherwise, you will continue to fail in finding the love you seek.
-So, why not let your failures become your back door to success.
+So, let your failures become your back door to success.
 More often than not, it’s the only door to success.
 We suggest, therefore, you embrace your perceived failures as opportunities to lead you to where you wish to go.

 ‘Unless you live life from all angles, you will never understand or appreciate what success is, even if it seems you’ve succeeded.
 Failure gives you the contrast you need to move further up and further in.
 You may not realise it, James, but that’s how you made up here.’